Schreibende Enigma →

 characters.
 About 20,000 of such periods were present.

-Part of the wheel turnover mechanism is described
+Part of the rotor turnover mechanism is described

 in German patent DE429122